mdn/content/files/en-us/web/api/webtransportdatagramduplexstream/outgoingmaxage/index.md

 ---
-title: WebTransport.ready
+title: WebTransportDatagramDuplexStream.outgoingMaxAge
-slug: Web/API/WebTransport/ready
+slug: Web/API/WebTransportDatagramDuplexStream/outgoingMaxAge
-page-type: web-api-instance-property
 tags:
   - API
   - Experimental
+  - outgoingMaxAge
   - Property
-  - ready
   - Reference
   - WebTransport
   - WebTransport API
-browser-compat: api.WebTransport.ready
+browser-compat: api.WebTransportDatagramDuplexStream.outgoingMaxAge
 ---

 {{APIRef("WebTransport API")}}{{seecompattable}}{{SecureContext_Header}}

-The **`ready`** read-only property of the {{domxref("WebTransport")}} interface returns a promise that resolves when the transport is ready to use.
+The **`outgoingMaxAge`** property of the {{domxref("WebTransportDatagramDuplexStream")}} interface gets or sets the maximum age for outgoing datagrams, in milliseconds.

 {{AvailableInWorkers}}

 ## Value

-A {{jsxref("Promise")}} that resolves to `undefined`.
+A number, or `null` if no maximum age has been set.

 ## Examples